robotshell/konfusio/README.md

 # Konfusio

-**Konfusio** is a multi-ecosystem Dependency Confusion hunting tool for Bug Bounty hunters and security researchers.
+**Konfusio* is a multi-ecosystem Dependency Confusion detection tool designed for serious Bug Bounty hunters and security researchers.

-It crawls targets, extracts dependencies, checks multiple public registries, and highlights potential supply-chain risks.
+It crawls targets, discovers dependency manifests automatically, extracts real package names, checks the correct public registry for each ecosystem, and highlights **realistic Dependency Confusion risks*.

+Konfusio focuses on **exploitable* scenarios, not noisy multi-registry guessing

 ---

 ## 🚀 Features

 - Multi-registry support:
-  - **npm** → JavaScript
+  - **npm** → JavaScript (.js, package.json, package-lock.json)
-  - **PyPI** → Python
+  - **PyPI** → Python (requirements.txt)
-  - **Maven Central** → Java
+  - **Maven Central** → Java (pom.xml)
-  - **RubyGems** → Ruby
+  - **RubyGems** → Ruby (Gemfile)
-  - **Packagist** → PHP
+  - **Packagist** → PHP (composer.json)
-  - **Go Modules** → Go
+  - **Go Modules** → Go (go.mod)
   - **NuGet** → .NET
-- Single URL or multiple targets
+- Single target or multiple targets from file
-- Direct JS or source file analysis
-- Sourcemap support for real dependency detection
-- Detection of private/internal registries
-- Multi-threaded HTTP requests
+- Automatic crawling and manifest discovery
-- Intelligent scoring system
+- Intelligent corporate-name heuristics
+- Real Dependency Confusion detection (not artificial scoring)
+- Shows exact vulnerable file
-- JSON and CLI output
+- JSON export support
+- Registry caching to reduce duplicate queries
-- Extensible modular registry architecture
+- Modular registry architecture

 ---

 ## 🧠 What is Dependency Confusion?

-Dependency Confusion occurs when private/internal package names are accidentally exposed and claimed in public registries.
-Konfusio helps identify these risks across multiple languages and ecosystems.
+Dependency Confusion occurs when a private or internal package name is unintentionally exposed and does not exist in the corresponding public registry.

+If an attacker registers that package name publicly, build systems may download the malicious version instead of the internal one.

+Konfusio detects:

+- Internal-looking package names

+- Missing packages in public registries

+- Exact source file where the dependency was found

+- Ecosystem-specific exposure
 ---

 ## 📦 Installation